2021-2022 budget process

 Utility rates are approved by City Council as part of the City’s biennial budget process.
 Before the proposed budget reaches City Council, it is thoroughly reviewed by the Environmental Services Commission, a 7-member citizen advisory commission.
 After a public hearing to review public comments, the Commission unanimously recommended that Council approve the Utilities proposed 2021-2022 budget and rates.

 At its December 14 meeting, the Bellevue City Council adopted the 2021-2022 budget.
-New rates are slated to go into effect on January 1.
+New rates go into effect on January 1 of each year.

 What considerations go into budget planning?